ethanwongca/McHacksReactWorkshop/README.md

   </body>
 </html>
 ```
-Now let's look at the **main.jsx** file, notice how there is not much code, most of the code will be in App.jsx which will have all the React components! <br/>
+Now let's look at the **index.js** file, notice how there is not much code, most of the code will be in App.jsx which will have all the React components! <br/>
 The purpose of main.jsx is to render the whole project!
 ```
 import React from 'react';